reactorlabs/rir/documentation/debugging.md

         GraphVizBB print pir in GraphViz, displaying only BB names and connections PIR_MEASURE_COMPILER=
-        1          print overal time spend in different passes on shutdown
+        1          print overal time spend in different passes on shutdown RIR_CHECK_PIR_TYPES=
+        0        Disable
+        1        Assert that each PIR instruction conforms to its return type during runtime 2        Also print out failing instructions (leaks memory and might cause slowdown)

 #### Extended debug flags